 The Adventures of Ichabod and Mr. Toad

-While the Wind in the Willows portion of this Disney double feature has little to do with Halloween, the Icabod Crane story is a perfectly scary introduction to Washington Irving’s The Legend of Sleepy Hallow.
+While the Wind in the Willows portion of this Disney double feature has little to do with Halloween for Friday the 13th, the Icabod Crane story is a perfectly scary introduction to Washington Irving’s The Legend of Sleepy Hallow.

 Hotel Transylvania tells the story of a human who discovers a resort for monsters run by none other than Count Dracula.
 If your children end up liking this movie, there are two sequels available.